SCIInstitute/ShapeWorks/Documentation/UseCases/UseCases.md

             python RunUseCase.py --use_case [insert name of use case here] --interactive

 #### --start_with_prepped_data
-For some use cases, prepped data is available and the user can skip the grooming steps if they prefer.
-To do so the --start_with_prepped_data tag must be used.
+When this tag is used, the grooming steps are skipped.
+Instead of generating the distance transforms from segmentations via grooming, the distance transforms from the data .zip folder are used in optimization.
+If a user wishes to start with the optimization step, add --start_with_prepped_data tag.

             python RunUseCase.py --use_case [insert name of use case here] --start_with_prepped_data